joe-jngigi/joe_jngigi_beta/docs/ai_md.md

 **LangChain is not a trainer**

 Not exactly.
 Langchain isn't designed for directly training a large language model (LLM) from scratch in the way you might train a pet.
 LLMs typically require massive amounts of data and computing power for training, which Langchain doesn't provide itself.

-However, Langchain can be a powerful tool to **work with** an already trained LLM and influence its responses in your application.
+Langchain is a powerful tool to **work with** an already trained LLM and influence its responses in your application.
 Here's how:

 1. **Prompt Engineering:**